LxiStandard/LxiStandard.github.io/testing-locally.md

     #remote_theme: just-the-docs/just-the-docs
     ```

     This is basically required because Ruby/Jekyll in unable to find the
     theme from the *theme* keyword (the just-the-docs theme is not one
     of the themes automatically provided by github).
 Future versions of
     github pages (or Jekyll?) may change this.

+6. Build the spec pages and scheme pages.
-5. From Linux, run the script *scripts/buildLXI.sh*, this is the script run
+    * From Linux, run the script *scripts/buildLXI.sh*, this is the script run
      by the github action.
-If you are not on Linux, you can directly invoke the
+    * From Windows directly invoke the
       python scripts *scripts/buildSchemaPages.py* and/or
-  *scripts/buildSpecificationPages.py*.
+      *scripts/buildSpecificationPages.py*. (or write a PS script :)

-6. Run the server from the *site* subdirectory, using *bundle exec jekyll server*
+7. Run the server
+     * From Linux: from the *site* subdirectory, using *bundle exec jekyll server*

-Above verified on Ubuntu 22, 2023-10-17 (JM).

-## Using the scripts/serve.ps1 script (Windows)
+     * From Windows run scripts/server.ps1

-This automates firing up the website inside a Docker container.
+       This script fires up the website inside a Docker container.

-Additional considerations are:
-1. Requires WSL and Docker on the Windows machine
-2. To run the BuildLXI.sh script have some choices:
-   1. Run it under WSL/Linux.
-To do so, need to run do2unix to fix line endings
-      in BuildLXI.sh.
-   2. Run the Python directly (should work same on Windows and Linux)
-   3. Provide a PS version

-  Note that the BuildLXI.sh script only has 2 lines.
-It invokes Python for
-  the schemas and again for the specifications.
-So any of these
-  choices is pretty straightforward.

-However, it is a little slower than on Linux, but works.
+Above verified on Ubuntu 22 and Windows 10/11, 2023-10-23 (JM).